 Your Darkest Moment Is a Click Away

-These websites, with names such as Intelius (allegedly the largest), BeenVerified, GovRegistry, USSearch, PeopleFinders, PeopleLookup, and PrivateEye, join traditional search engines such as e-verify, Lexis/Nexis and court portals to generate an explosion of personal information that has stretched the bounds of privacy.
+The top background checker websites of 2018, according to a website that ranks them, have names such as Checkmate, BeenVerified, Truthfinder, IDtrue and Intelius.
+They join traditional search engines such as e-verify, Lexis/Nexis and court portals to generate an explosion of personal information that has stretched the bounds of privacy.
 They’re even ranked by Consumer Reviews.

 “It’s the Wild West for background screening report companies,” said Persis Yu, lead writer of a report vetting these websites for the National Consumer Law Center.
 “They’re generating billions in revenue, but they have little or no accountability.”

 The report cited several instances where “sloppy handling of data” led to cases of mistaken identity in which “rap sheets” were pinned to entirely innocent persons.
-Other flaws unveiled: “…displaying criminal records that were supposed to be sealed or wiped clean, misclassifying minor offenses as major crimes and listing charges that have been dismissed.”
+Other flaws unveiled: “…displaying criminal records that were supposed to be sealed or wiped clean [that happened to me], misclassifying minor offenses as major crimes and listing charges that have been dismissed.”

 Job Protections Not Always Obeyed

 More than two-thirds of employers run criminal background checks on potential hires, according to a survey by a professional trade group.
-Recent and pending court decisions have compelled government regulators to write guidelines that would prohibit employers from making discriminatory judgments based on these checks.
-That is, according to Forbes magazine, “employers can’t turn away future employees simply because of a long-ago conviction for mortgage fraud, for instance, if they are hoping to work in an auto warehouse, or a drug charge if they are applying to be a store cashier.”
+But, according to Forbes magazine, “employers can’t turn away future employees simply because of a long-ago conviction for mortgage fraud, for instance, if they are hoping to work in an auto warehouse…”

 The “growing obsession with background checking and the commercial exploitation of arrest and conviction records makes it all but impossible for someone with a criminal record to leave the past behind,” concludes a recent report from the National Association of Criminal Defense Lawyers.

-Okay, so you were busted for a small amount of weed down the Jersey shore during that magical summer after college graduation.
-The judge was sympathetic; she didn’t want the stain of drugs on your records.
-So you pled down to a misdemeanor, “obstructing a highway,” and paid a small fine.
+Okay, so you were busted for selling an ounce of weed to an undercover cop down the Jersey shore during that magical summer after college graduation.
+The judge was sympathetic; fine young man…no previous record.
+So they consented to your pleading down to misdemeanor possession and pay a fine.
 You walked out of that courtroom bursting with youthful optimism, your whole life gleaming with endless possibilities.

 Not so fast, buddy boy.
 Your one and only brush with the law was no doubt chronicled in some police and court database, and then purchased by not one, not two, but probably over a dozen of public records paysites, as background checkers are sometimes called.
 Oh, yeah, you can possibly wipe the slate clean.
 But it’ll cost you unreasonable amounts of your time and money.